clemsciences/rplidar_a3/README.md

 # RPLidar A3

 This work has begun from https://github.com/Club-INTech/rplidar_a2.

+Adaptation of the library to RPLidar A3.
+Baudrate can be 154200 and 256000.

 ## Measures